Bajortski/bajortski.net/statuses.md

 You are lucky!
 Full moon tonight.
 [TODO: Change script in everything that leverages this list to remove anything in square brackets so I can add attributions.]
 The door resists!
-This dungeon is a pushoveer.
+This dungeon is a pushover.
 It is now safe to turn off your computer.
 All this and more, tonight at 8, 7 central.
 I'm Dick Likely.
 Milk, pure white milk like the dirty, dirty milk whore I am